zpeats/50863_ABR_Lab/README.md

-├───README.md //the document you're currently reading ├───simulator.py //the simulator that generate parameters from text and json files ├───studentcodeEX.py //the file where that contains the student entrypoint └───studentComm.py //the program the student will call to invoke thier ABR algorithm
+├───README.md //the document you're currently reading ├───simulator.py //the simulator that generate parameters from text and json files ├───studentcodeEX.py //the file where that contains the student entrypoint └───studentComm.py //the program the student will call to invoke their ABR algorithm
 ```

 ## References for ABR Implementations